xeraa/de1app-otel/readme.md

 ![Dashboard Example](images/dashboard-example.png)

+* If you're running this on Elastic Cloud and want to provide access to other Elasticians, configure [Oktonaut](https://oktanaut.app.elastic.dev/config)

 ## Todo

+* Further improve the parsing of espresso shots
-* Add significant events
+* Add significant events (and use wired streams for all setups)
 * Add Alerts and / or SLOs for the water level
 * Better total stats in dashboard?
 * Distinguish better between coffee and other activities?
-?
-More and better popup messages
 * Document how to run a local LLM for offline mode
 * Agent Builder integration for coffee stats
 * Integrate Workflows into brewing a coffee?
 Similar to https://github.com/randomcoffeesnob/decent-advanced-rest-api